philkrause/return-to-player/Readme.md

 Description
 ===========
 ```
-A simple simulation for computing ‘Return To Player’ (RTP).
+A simple slot simulation for computing ‘Return To Player’ (RTP).
 The mathematical advantage for the Casino in any of their games.
 ```